Winter in Champery Switzerland is both a postcard

 All the pools are heated at various temperatures from 41c to around 31c, meaning you should always stay warm.
 I went to the Thermes Parc Spa after skiing for nearly two weeks straight.
 It was just what I needed to put my feet up and relax with a swim.

 - The train from Champery stops on the hill and it’s a 5-7 min walk down.

 - The towels and robes are available to rent.

-The festival provides the perfect opportunity to ski or snowboard while enjoying music from international acts from around the world, like Rag’n’Bone man.
-The best bit is the concerts are absolutely FREE and are included in your ski pass.
+The festival provides the perfect opportunity to ski or snowboard while enjoying music from international acts.
+The best bit is the concerts are absolutely FREE as they are included in your ski pass.

 The Lodge Champéry by Mrs Miggins

 If you close your eyes and imagine a luxury chalet with your own private hot tub and amazing views of the Swiss Alps, then The Lodge Champery by Mrs Miggins is definitely your place.
 Not only does this place have everything you want from a private chalet but it is in the prime position.
 Just 1-minute walk to the Télépherique Champéry – Croix-de-Culet and to the Palladium Centre and supermarket.